1504/scouting/README.md

 some interesting code for it my junior and senior year.
 At this moment, the only code that handles data analytics is accessing `/api` on the server.
 This will dump all of the data collected so far in JSON format.

+So, the way to implement this is to write any basic HTML file, with whatever dependencies you need referenced locally.
+There is no need for any complex NPM dependency resolution.
+Once you have verified it works locally (for example, opening your analysis HTML file on your laptop and having it send a GET request to the server IP address running somewhere else), you want to save this in the root of this Github repository.

+In order to have this actually be accessible during competition, first make sure that someone has built the dist directory.
+The server is configured to serve all of the files in /dist.
+Then, drag your analytics code into /dist (note that this will have to be done each time dist is rebuilt through npm).
+Say you have an "analytics" folder, with an index.html inside.
+Drag this entire folder into the dist directory, and then when running the server, analytics will be found at SERVER_IP/analytics.

+(If the above steps don't work for some reasons or if you have more questions, make a Github issue with the error message, and how to reproduce the error, and I can take a look.)

 (Hint: This would be a good project for an extra programmer or two to implement, as they can do it how they want, and the data is easily accesible.)